Sapphirine/BigDataAnalyticsFinalProject201512-11/README.md

 # Passenger-and-Driver-Based-Analytics-of-NYC-Taxi-Database

-This project is aimed at providing a multi-angle, all around online open platform for public.
-To achieve this goal, we did real-time analytics for taxi drivers and passengers based on tweets, and further customized visualization analytics results about taxi trips for passengers and drivers.
-We provide the services according to the specific needs.
-For the driver-based, we offer driver license renew reminder, pickup location recommendation to maximize drivers’ profits.
-For passenger-based, we offer trip fare and time estimation, popular boarding location recommendation, disabled service request and popular routes based on pickup location.
+#Introduction
+NYC is a highly trafficked city where people valued time and efficiency more, and Taxi plays a vital important role in this great city.
+Thus, we want to provide valuable suggestions and analysis for both passengers and drivers to make their trip more efficient and convenient.

+Our project makes contributions on the following functions by the analysis of big data:
+(1) Driver-Based
+Driver license with Disabled Service expiration date reminder Time based popular pick up location recommendation Maximize driver’s profit

+(2) Passenger-Based
+Trip fare and time estimation
+Tip amount recommendation
+Popular boarding location recommendation
+Disabled Service request
+Maximize the probability to take a taxi in a hurry

+(3) Highlight
+Real-time analytics for taxi drivers and passengers based on tweets Customized visualization analytics results about taxi trips for passengers and drivers Establishing multi-angle, all around online open platform for public to lead a better life in NYC

 #Dataset:
 Our data set is combined of three parts with the source dataset chosen from Open Data NYC.